be mAI friend

 Have you ever thought about becoming friends with an AI?
 At the Humboldt Forum, that’s possible.

 For the festival “Chosen or Given?”, a chatbot was developed that explores the themes of human-machine interaction, AI friends, and digital relationships.
-What happens when you engage in conversation with it?

-The project raises questions about closeness, loneliness, empathy, and the role of technology in interpersonal relationships.
-It opens a space for critical engagement with the opportunities and risks of digital companions and invites you to question your own relationship with AI.
+The project invites visitors to directly experience and reflect on the relationship between humans and AI in an interactive space.
+The installation raises questions about closeness, loneliness, empathy, and the role of technology in interpersonal relationships.
+It opens up a space for critical engagement with the opportunities and risks of digital companions and invites you to question your own relationship with AI.

-The Oasis I Deserve
+The Oasis I deserve

 Participants